 There are some hard and fast realities about the novel, or any artwork, that make them have some actual substance in the world.
 A print book is an object, while even an e-reader data file exists on some level.
 Books take up space on libraries and shelves and if they remain in print after the author is long dead, then they could definitely be said to have contributed to the lasting store of human knowledge and ideas.
 So as a material entity, any book forms part of reality.
 But of course we are really talking about the contents within.
 The body of the written word.

 Novels are stories rather than truths about the real world, though there can be points where they catalyse truth in the form of the emotional reaction of the reader.
 And through all its seismic changes, painting being a visual artform has always placed at its centre an inquiry into ways of seeing and the nature of perception.
-What's the literary equivalent of primary inquiry?
+What's the literary equivalent of visual art's primary inquiry?
 Well it has to be language, since that is literature's only real tool.
 The author may have a palette with plot, character, imagery, setting and the like on it, but all are solely rendered through words.

 So any novel ought to be aware of its relation to language.
 How words work to build up images, voices, narratives.
 But also how all of these are at one remove from reality, since the fictional building, tree or person is only constructed through words rather than brick, wood or flesh.
 A tale involving a pipe is not an actual pipe, only a representation of one through story.